 The Betterment Advisor Network can also help you get your own dedicated financial advisor who can help you with almost any financial need.
 Betterment will help match you with a professional who is likely to fit your goals and priorities.

-In addition to providing a high-yield savings option, you can also decide to use the Two-Way Sweep feature.
+Meanwhile, its savings product – Betterment Everyday Cash Reserve – is universally available.
+This account features an APY of 1.83% as well as FDIC insurance up to $1 million, as deposits are held at a network of partner banks.
+It also boasts a Two-Way Sweep feature.
 With this feature, Betterment automatically analyzes a connected account each day and will move excess cash from your connected account and into your savings account.
-If you need the money back in your main account, Betterment will sweep it from your Everyday Savings without the need to take further action on your part.
+If you need the money back in your main account, Betterment will sweep it from your Everyday Cash Reserve account without the need to take further action on your part.

 Strengths of Betterment

 Betterment is always adding new goals and features.
 Here are some of the most helpful features it currently offers: